bgrainger/NewRelicSpurious500/README.md

 be generated at such a low level that the 400 response is not logged to the IIS log (C:\inetpub\logs\LogFiles\W3SVC*n*\u_ex*yymmdd*.log).

-However, right after this 400 response is sent, the .NET New Relic Agent logs a 500 Internal Server Error.
+Right after this 400 response is sent, the New Relic .NET Agent logs a 500 Internal Server Error.
 The New Relic agent log will contain lines similar to the following:

 ```
 2016-04-16 04:59:59,363 NewRelic INFO: The New Relic .NET Agent v5.17.59.0 started (pid 3368) for virtual path '/'